DS-100/DS-100.github.io/fa18faq.md

 **Q. I wasn’t able to officially enroll, why?**

-**A.** The enrollment system will only allow you to enroll if you meet **all** of the requirements below:
+**A.** The enrollment system as currently configured will only allow you to enroll if you meet **all** of the requirements below:

 -   Completion of Engineering 7 or Data 8.